-Exclusive Chris Masters Nick McKenzie
+Chris Masters Nick McKenzie

-A Special Air Service Regiment trooper on his first deployment to Afghanistan was pressured to Arganistan was pressured to execute an elderly, unarmed detainee by fellow higher-ranking soldiers as part of a "blooding" ritual, according to defence insiders who were witnesses at the scene.
+A-Special Air Service Regiment trooper on his first deployment to Afghanistan was pressured to execute an elderly, unarmed detainee by fellow higher-ranking soldiers as part of a "blooding" ritual, according to defence insiders who were witnesses at the has been uncovered by a Fairfax Media investigation and corroborated by special forces

-And on the same mission, another man with a prosthetic leg was killed by machine-gun fire.
-His plastic leg as souvenired and later taken back to SAS headquarters in Perth to be used as a novelty beer drinking vessel.
+And on the same mission. another man with a prosthetic leg was killed by machine-gun fire.
+His plastic leg was souvenired and later taken back to SAS headquarters in Perth to be used as a novelty beer drinking vess

-The summary execution of the elderly detainee on Easter Sunday, 2009, is one of several incidents involving a rogue SASR team operating in Afghanistan which has been uncovered by an Age investigation and corroborated by special forces insiders.
+The summary execution of the elderly detainee on Easter Sunday, 2009, is one of several incidents involving a rogue SASR team operating in Afghanistan which